Hermosos & Malditos – Fine Dining at Madrid’s Totem Hotel

 I took the maître’s recommendation to try the fois with red and black lentil salad, and I was pleased I did – probably amongst the best prepared fois I’ve tried.
 The lentils no only looked delicate and colourful, but were an excellent texture with the fois.
 Service throughout lunch was friendly and attentive.

-The menu during my visit offered imaginative snacks for enjoying at the bar like fish skewers with fennel, marinated mussels, goose gillettes, with toasts and pickles, and duck and apple rolls; as well some classic tapas such as patatas bravas and acorn-fed Iberico ham.
+The menu during my visit offered imaginative snacks for enjoying at the bar like fish skewers with fennel, marinated mussels, goose gillettes, with toasts and pickles, and duck and apple rolls; as well as some classic tapas such as patatas bravas and acorn-fed Iberico ham.

 The new season menu is now launched, so I must head back!
 Next time I’ll try the Sunday Brunch.
 It’s understated decadence.